 Worried about pollution when travelling in Asia?
 The Easy Solution

-I’m going to be a good Samaritan in today’s article and share a little-known tip about how you can combat & reduce the air pollution in your Airbnb or hotel when travelling.
+Then don’t worry any-more as I’ve got the best travel-friendly tip about how you can effectively reduce the air pollution in your Airbnb and hotel when travelling.

-And yes… we all know you can buy an air purifier and have it delivered to your apartment or hotel, but that’s impractical and expensive when you’re travelling between cities/countries regularly.
+And yes… we all know you can just buy an air purifier.
+But… that’s impractical and expensive when you’re travelling between cities/countries regularly.

 Air Pollution Filter Sheet

-So what’s the travel pollution solution?
+So what’s the Best Travel-friendly Pollution Solution?
 Tell me already!

 What the heck is 3M Filtrete???
 I hear you asking…